CKs-Technology-News/PrivacyTools/README.md

 - [Natron](http://natrongithub.github.io/) – A free and open-source node-based compositing application.
 - [Olive](https://www.olivevideoeditor.org) – A free non-linear video editor for Windows, macOS, and Linux.
 - [OpenShot](https://www.openshot.org) – A simple and powerful video editing program.
-- [Pitivi](http://pitivi.org/) – Pitivi (originally spelled PiTiVi) is a free and open-source non-linear video editor for Linux, developed by various contributors from free software community and the GNOME project, with support also available from Collabora.
+- [Pitivi](http://pitivi.org/) – Originally spelled PiTiVi, is a free and open-source non-linear video editor for Linux, developed by various contributors from free software community and the GNOME project, with support also available from Collabora.
 - [Shotcut](https://www.shotcut.org) – A free, open source, cross-platform video editor.
 - [StaxRip](https://github.com/staxrip/staxrip) – Video encoding GUI for Windows.
 - [VidCoder](https://vidcoder.net/) – An open-source DVD/Blu-ray ripping and video transcoding application.